mithy/RetroTanks/README.md

 ### Installing / Binaries

-This game is exported as HTML5 and can be found at this link: [Link](https://mithy.github.io/tank_game/)
+This game is exported as HTML5 and can be found at this [link](https://mithy.github.io/tank_game/).

 ### Controls